syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ## AppointmentDragStarting event

-The Scheduler notifies by `AppointmentDragStarting` when start to drag the appointment.
-The `AppointmentDragStartingEventArgs` has following members which provides information for `AppointmentDragStarting` event.
+The Scheduler notifies by the `AppointmentDragStarting` when starting to drag the appointment.
+The `AppointmentDragStartingEventArgs` has following members which provides information for the `AppointmentDragStarting` event.

-`Appointment` - Get the selected appointment.
+`Appointment`: Get the selected appointment.

-`Cancel` - To avoid appointment dragging by enabling this property.
+`Cancel`: To avoid appointment dragging by enabling this property.

-`Resource` - gets the resource of an appointment under which the appointment is located.
+`Resource`: Gets the resource of an appointment under which the appointment is located.

 {% tabs %}
 {% highlight c# %}